-- 1. Documentation provided by, or communication with, a government agency in the jurisdiction of the Applicant's legal creation, existence, or recognition; - 2.
+- 1. Documentation provided by, or communication with, a government agency in the jurisdiction of the Applicant's legal creation, existence, or recognition (such as a Constitutive act, or recent extract from the national register of companies not older than 3 months or the foreign equivalent for foreign companies registered under foreign law); - 2.
 Communication with a government agency responsible for the management of such DBAs or tradenames; - 3.
 An Attestation Letter accompanied by documentary support.